For the safety of everyone, the Board expects all members to cooperate in obeying these policies.

 - Members are required to have their membership card with them when using the range and must show it to any member of Forbes or representative of Watervliet Fish and Game Club requesting verification of their membership.

-- Members will be required to sign in & out when using the range & show the caliber used.
+- Members, family members and guests will be required to sign in & out when using the range & show the caliber used.
 Sign in books will be kept at each range gate.

 - A member may bring a guest to shoot or observe one time to see if the club is a possible fit.
 Members will be held accountable for all guests.